DPDK/dpdk/doc/guides/sample_app_ug/qos_metering.rst

 QoS Metering Sample Application
 ===============================

-The QoS meter sample application is an example that demonstrates the use of Intel® DPDK to provide QoS marking and metering, as defined by RFC2697 for Single Rate Three Color Marker (srTCM) and RFC 2698 for Two Rate Three Color Marker (trTCM) algorithm.
+The QoS meter sample application is an example that demonstrates the use of DPDK to provide QoS marking and metering, as defined by RFC2697 for Single Rate Three Color Marker (srTCM) and RFC 2698 for Two Rate Three Color Marker (trTCM) algorithm.

 Overview